 Emily DeJong, M.S., LMFT

 Emily has served Christian Counseling of Mid Michigan since its inception in 2008.
 She completed her Masters of Science in Marriage and Family Therapy at Northwestern University and is currently pursuing her PhD from Northcentral University.
 She appreciates the challenge today’s society creates for couples, families and individuals working to have healthy and thriving relationships.
 In her counseling work, she encounters each family member at their point of vulnerability and helps the entire family find their strengths and work toward a relational cohesiveness.
 Emily specializes in working with couples, troubled adolescents and their families, college students and parenting related issues.
 She is also trained in the nationally recognized Prepare/Enrich assessment program and enjoys helping engaged couples prepare for a successful future together.

-Insurances Accepted: Aetna, Cofinity, ConnectCare, Golden Rule, McLaren, Molina, Meridian, Optum, Physician’s Health Plan, United
+Insurances Accepted: Aetna, Cofinity, ConnectCare, Coventry, First Health, Golden Rule, McLaren, Molina, Meridian, Optum, Physician’s Health Plan, United

 Those who seek counseling assistance often face difficult life situations that cause emotional wounds, pain, and loss of hope.
 As a counselor, Duane comes alongside clients to help them understand the source of the issues that they face, help them identify solutions to their problems, and to encourage them in their efforts.
 Reestablishing a sense of hope is a major factor in this healing process.
 Duane’s therapeutic approach represents an integration of several approaches including, Cognitive, Behavioral, and Rational Emotive Behavior Theories with Christian beliefs and values.
 These cognitive/behavioral approaches focus on core personal beliefs, thought processes, individual responsibility, education, and behavioral modification.
 As a Christian therapist, it is Duane’s goal to establish a caring, sensitive, and trusting relationship with every client.
 He strives to be a person of integrity with loving concern for his clients.